cheadrian/lampa/README.md

 **Auto-translated README.md**

+Update: Partially fixed translation for README.md and Lampa manually.

 The application is completely free and uses public links to view information about movies, new releases, popular movies, etc. All available information is used solely for educational purposes, the application does not use its own servers to distribute information.

 Lamp sources are available here: <https://github.com/yumata/lampa-source>